noir-clojure/noir/README.md

 ## Usage

-The best way to get started with noir is by downloading the lein noir plugin:
+The best way to get started with noir is by downloading the lein noir plugin for [leiningen](https://github.com/technomancy/leiningen):

 ```bash
 lein plugin install lein-noir 0.1.1